 We select children who could most benefit from a relationship with a long-term professional mentor.

-Like all children, the youth we serve have unique talents, varied interests and big dreams.
-Unlike other programs, we exclusively focus on children who face enormous systemic barriers.
 We partner with community organizations, schools and foster care systems to help us meet children (ages 4 to 6) and families who could benefit most from a relationship with a Friend.

 We hire and train full-time paid professional mentors called Friends.